 Family law cases are emotional and cause tension between families and romantic partners.
-When misunderstandings escalate or threats of violence enter your relationship, you need an attorney who can stand up for your rights.
+When misunderstandings escalate or threats of violence enter your relationship, you need an attorney who specializes in criminal defense.

 At Troxell Law, our domestic violence attorneys know the impact a domestic violence case can have on your personal and professional life.
 That is why our attorneys provide legal advocacy that is: